Ketan1993/C-ProgrammingExample/FunctionPointer/README.md

 You can enable the program by define the particular `#define ` See `FunctionPointer.h` for defination.
 Function name is created as per the program example.

-See below example for string copy.
+See below example for Function Pointer.

 ```
 #include <stdio.h>